CLIUtils/CLI11/README.md

 app.add_set_ignore_case(... // String only

-app.add_config(option_name,
-               default_file_name="",
-               help_string="Read an ini file",
-               required=false)

 App* subcom = app.add_subcommand(name, discription);
 ```

 An option name must start with a alphabetic character or underscore.
 For long options, anything but an equals sign or a comma is valid after that.
 Names are given as a comma separated string, with the dash or dashes.
 An option or flag can have as many names as you want, and afterward, using `count`, you can use any of the names, with dashes as needed, to count the options.
 One of the names is allowed to be given without proceeding dash(es); if present the option is a positional option, and that name will be used on help line for its positional form.
 If you want the default value to print in the help description, pass in `true` for the final parameter for `add_option` or `add_set`.

-Adding a configuration option is special.
-If it is present, it will be read along with the normal command line arguments.
-The file will be read if it exists, and does not throw an error unless required is `true`.
-Configuration files are in `ini` format, and only support long options.
-Currently, flags and vector options are not supported.

 ### Example